uvm-plaid/duet/README.md

 ## Notes

 * Code, examples, and output use lots of math unicode symbols.
-* Some syntax (e.g., for matrix-map) used in examples are slighlty different from those presented in the paper.
+* Some syntax (e.g., for matrix-map) used in examples are slightly different from those presented in the paper.